fabriceMUKARAGE/Smart_Errigate/README.md

 ### Tech Stack <a name="tech-stack"></a>

-I Built this project with PHP, JavaScript, APIs, Bootstrap 5, HTML and CSS, and SQL.
+I Built this project with PHP, JavaScript, APIs, Bootstrap 5, HTML/CSS, and SQL.

 ### Key Features <a name="key-features"></a>